 Keep All Options on the Table

-Idealism is the enemy of well-being.
+Idealism can be the enemy of well-being.
 Bold statement, I know.
 Idealism inspires us and allows us to aspire to challenging the status quo.
 Totally powerful and necessary for transformation and change, particularly the kind that impacts society, not just you or your family.

-Idealism harms us when we become more attached to protecting that system of beliefs or practices than providing for the health and well being of the individual human beings in our care (including ourselves).
+Idealism harms us when we become more attached to protecting a system of beliefs or practices than providing for the health and well-being of the individual human beings in our care (including ourselves!).
 We harm each other when we judge a person’s choices against our ideals for society rather than seeing that choice in the complicated individual context out of which it emerged.

 So here are my gray-hair thoughts to consider.
 When you are faced with a crisis, get ALL options on the table—even the ones you swore you’d never consider.